MosesEsan/mesan-react-native-news-app/README.md

 Articles in a panel can displayed in either a vertical or horizontal direction.
 Each article will have an image, title, source and published date.
 The position of the image can either be at the top, left or right.

-Tutorial available on my <a href="https://medium.com/swlh/how-to-build-a-news-app-with-search-and-load-more-functionality-using-react-native-and-redux-2875e827cd7f">here</a> page
+Tutorial available <a href="https://medium.com/swlh/how-to-build-a-news-app-with-search-and-load-more-functionality-using-react-native-and-redux-2875e827cd7f">here</a> page

 ### Demo
 ![Demo](https://github.com/MosesEsan/mesan-react-native-news-app/blob/master/demo.gif "demo")